FairwindsOps/charts/CONTRIBUTING.md

 * Follow the [Chart Guidelines](#Chart Guidelines)
 * Make sure your chart passes a `helm lint`

+## Pre-commit

+There is a `.pre-commit-config.yaml` in this repo.
+If you use [pre-commit](https://pre-commit.com/), then you can just run `pre-commit install` to automatically run the linter on modified charts.

 ## Chart Guidelines

 ### Immutability